elenavanengelenmaslova/elenavanengelenmaslova.github.io/training/kotlin-crash-course.md

 ---

 ## Course Overview
 This **intensive one-week training program** is designed for developers who want to **learn Kotlin quickly** with a hands-on approach.
-Based on **Kotlin Crash Course**, the training covers **Kotlin fundamentals, OOP, collections, functional programming, coroutines, delegation pattern, and unit testing**.
+Based on [**Kotlin Crash Course**](https://www.amazon.com/Kotlin-Crash-Course-Fast-track-programming/dp/9355516304) book, the training covers **Kotlin fundamentals, OOP, collections, functional programming, coroutines, delegation pattern, and unit testing**.

-Participants will complete **practical exercises and build real-world applications** throughout the week.
+Participants will **develop hands-on projects** as they learn new concepts throughout the week.

 ## Learning Objectives
 By the end of this training, participants will: